planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 In the resulting Available Layers dialog, select the four layers used in this workshop (not the earthmap layer group) and click Add layers.
-To select multiple layers, hold the Ctrl/Cmd key while clicking on the layer.
+To select multiple layers at once, hold the CTRL (or CMD) key while clicking on the layer.

-Note: It may be easier to find the layers by clicking the id column to sort by workspace.
+Note: Among large lists of layers, it may be easier to find the layers of interest by clicking the ID column header to sort by workspace.

 --------------------------------------------------